eclipse-vertx/vert.x/core_manual_java.md

 ### Registering and Unregistering Handlers

-To set a message handler on the address `test.address`, you do the following:
+To set a message handler on the address `test.address`, you do something like the following:

     EventBus eb = vertx.eventBus();